New algorithms for Feynman integral reduction and $\varepsilon$-factorised differential equations: The set-up

 \subsection{Geometries}

 The algorithms we present are agnostic to the specific geometry associated with the Feynman integrals under consideration.
 This does not mean that the algorithms are not based on geometric properties.
 By using methods from twisted cohomology and Hodge theory, we are using methods which treat all specific geometries in an (abstract) unified setting.
 Although not strictly needed, it can be helpful to distil the specific geometries associated with Feynman integrals.
 We are mainly interested in the geometries associated with the maximal cut of Feynman integrals.
 We distinguish the twisted geometry, the nodal geometry and the square-free geometry.
+The twisted geometry contains the full information and is determined by the twist function $U$.
+For the nodal geometry and the square-free geometry only the $(\eps=0)$-part of the twist function is relevant.
+The nodal geometry is determined by all polynomials entering the twist function, even and odd.
+The square-free geometry is defined by the odd polynomials only.
+A statement that a certain Feynman integral corresponds to a certain geometry usually refers to the square-free geometry.
+We would like to stress that this neglects sub-geometries due to localisations on even polynomials as well as the $\eps$-dependent part in the twist function.